 For Pro, when you push to the Git branch, the Integration

 master environment updates.
-Push this branch to Staging and Production.
+Deploy this branch to Staging and Production.
 Complete any additional configurations in Staging and Production as needed.

 If you need to change any configuration settings